Korf74/DB_Project1/readme.txt

  --------------------------

 6.1 Interestingness of generate
-With the set, we use the algorithm 2 in linear time.
+With the set, Algorithm 2 works much effectively than Algorithm 1.
-It is because that with each iteration of the For loop (line 9), the closure increse by 1 corresponding one FD and the FD is applied once.
-However it is not the case if we use the algorithm 1.
+Explanation:
+With Algorithm 2: each dependency is read only exactly once that it is checked at line 9.
+However, if using Algorithm 1, a dependency could be read many times.
+Let's consider the For loop at line 5, it checks every funtional dependency but there is only one of them that satisfies the condition at line 6.

 -------------------------------